 I have read and understand the above and agree to use the school digital technology systems (both in and out of school) and my own devices (in school and when carrying out communications related to the school) within these guidelines.

 Staff / Governor / Volunteer Name:

-C'ana a al
+Sign ad.

 Signed:

 Date:

 Written by JF/PR June 2018

-Updated by ML SEP 2023
+Updated by ML SEP 2024

-Review date June 2024
+Review date June 2025